Revised November 2018

 Merit Network as an equal opportunity/affirmative action employer, complies with all applicable federal and state laws regarding nondiscrimination and affirmative action.
 Merit Network is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, height, weight, or veteran status in employment.
-Inquiries or complaints may be addressed to the EEO Compliance Officer at Merit’s offices located at 1000 Oakbrook Dr., Suite #200 Ann Arbor, MI 48104, 734-527-5700.
+Inquiries or complaints may be addressed to the Equal Employment Opportunity (EEO) Officer at Merit’s offices located at 880 Technology Drive, Suite B Ann Arbor, MI 48108, 734-527-5700.

 It is the policy of Merit Network (Merit) to maintain a work environment free of sexual harassment for staff.
 Sexual harassment is contrary to the standards of Merit.
 It diminishes individual dignity and impedes equal employment opportunities.
 Sexual harassment is a barrier to fulfilling Merit’s research and service mission.
 It will not be tolerated at Merit.
 Sexual harassment violates Merit’s policy against discrimination on the basis of sex.
 Sexual harassment is also illegal.
 It is prohibited in the employment context by Title VII of the 1964 Civil Rights Act and by Michigan’s Elliott-Larsen Civil Rights Act, adopted in 1976.

 A claim under this policy may be brought by Merit’s staff or member of the Merit Community based on the conduct of any Merit employee.
+Persons who lodge sexual harassment complaints or participate in the investigation of such a complaint are protected from retaliation (e.g., adverse action or consequences) for those actions.
 Retaliation will not be tolerated at Merit.
 Sexual harassment can be a very serious matter having far-reaching effects on the lives and careers of individuals.
 Intentionally false accusations can have similar impact.
 A person who knowingly and intentionally files a false complaint under this policy is subject to discipline.
-Both a person who sexually harasses another and a person, who knowingly and intentionally files a false complaint under this policy, are subject to discipline.
+Both a person who sexually harasses another, and a person who knowingly and intentionally files a false complaint under this policy, are subject to discipline.